KhalidMasum/OOC_Problem_Catalogue_mySrc/Encage/ProblemSubmission.md

 Everyone in your team agreed that there shall be only one .cfg file to store the settings, namely "Settings.cfg".

 You are very proud to introduce this new file.
-However your teammate Zahid tells you, "It's pretty cool!
+The current state of the code can be found <a href = "https://github.com/KhalidMasum/OOC_Problem_Catalogue_mySrc/tree/master/Encage">Here</a>.
+Your teammate Zahid tells you, "It's pretty cool!
 We can easily add many cool features in our game now."

 You are celebrating your victory but in few days you started to notice strange things.